-In 2021, PHF will be releasing the following RPF’s (check back to this page for updates, or subscribe to our email newsletter):
+In 2021, PHF released the following RPF’s (check back to this page for updates, or subscribe to our email newsletter):

 - Community Recreation and Facility Grant (The deadline was March 22, 2021)

 - Farmers Market Grant (The deadline was March 22, 2021)